 Yes.
 In fact, paramedics and EMTs are both normally subject to drug tests as part of their work.

-All EMS facilities and fire stations that are funded, in any manner, by the use a federal grant are required to be drug-free workplaces.
+All EMS facilities and fire stations that are funded, in any manner, by the use of a federal grant are required to be drug-free workplaces.

 Also read: Can You Be a Firefighter with Past Drug Use?